 However, these were inside dimensions.
 Both 1 Kings 6:23-28 and 2 Chronicles 3:10-13 subsequently give the wingspans of the two cherubim: the wingtips of each were ten cubit apart, and those of the two touched each other as well as the opposite walls.
 This makes it clear that the twenty cubit cube of the inner shrine was its inside, not the width of the entire building, or of the foundations on which its walls stood.

 The biblical scribes’ confusion of the technical building terms indicates that they were only concerned with inside dimensions and ignored wall thicknesses.
 This may be why they did not include the one cubit thickness of the partition between the inner shrine and the sanctuary before it, although both mentioned the richly embroidered veil between the two, and 1 Kings 6:31-32 further implies a solid wall there because it says that

-“At the entrance to the inner shrine, he [Solomon] made a double door of wild olive; the pilasters and the door posts were pentagonal.
+“At the entrance to the inner shrine, he [Solomon] made a double door of wild olive; the pilasters and the door posts were pentagonal (or had five nested and successively recessed frames)7.
 The doors were of wild olive, and he carved cherubim, palms, and open flowers on them, overlaying them with gold and hammering the gold upon the cherubim and the palms.”